November 1, 2023

 Having proper grammar and spelling in your emails will not only make your business look more professional but also help your recipients better understand you.

-After all those rules are there for a reason.
+After all, those rules are there for a reason.

 Making sure that your team always sends spelling-free emails might be hard, but luckily for us, tools exist to make sure our messages stay mistake-free.
 Some shared inbox software, like Missive, even integrated with advanced tools like Grammarly to improve efficiency.

-Let’s face it, some customer service inquiries are really common and need can be answered with the same email.
+Let’s face it, some customer service inquiries are really common and can be answered with the same email.

 Using canned responses can help you and your team by providing a well-written and detailed answer every time without having to spend the whole time crafting the answer.